imbi-heidelberg/MetaNLP/paper/paper.md

 dtm_ef <- MetaNLP("data/example.csv", language = "french")
 ```

-Language-specific special characters like "ê" or "ä" can be replaced via `replace_special_characters`.
+Language-specific special characters like "ê" or "ä" can be replaced via the method
+`replace_special_characters`.